Sally McLaren MBACP (Accred) PG Dip (University of Sussex)

 Taking the first step can be daunting.
 You are most welcome to telephone me or send an e-mail with your questions before we decide a time to meet.

 The problems an individual brings can only be properly understood within the context of the person’s total life situation, and careful consideration is important when deciding whether to embark on the process of therapy.
 It is therefore my practice to carry out an initial assessment over two sessions in order to explore the difficulties and to think about what may best facilitate change and growth.
-The fee for this two part assessment is £80 in total.
+The fee for this two part assessment is £80 in total and the two sessions take place in consecutive weeks.

 Please visit my website at www.sussex-counselling.com for more information about me and the way I work.
 (Click on link at top of page).